Evomon field guide

 Buying too early

-Inspect live perks before spending Robux because some pass API descriptions are blank.
+Inspect live perks before spending Robux because some pass store descriptions are blank.

 Battle